xwmx/nb/docs/index.markdown

-`nb` is also available in [homebrew-core](https://github.com/Homebrew/homebrew-core) with macOS Bash, so also installing the `bash` formula is recommended:
+`nb` is also available in [homebrew-core](https://github.com/Homebrew/homebrew-core) with macOS Bash, so installing it with the `bash` formula is recommended:

 ```bash
 brew install nb bash